apache/comdev-site/source/pmc/chair.md

 ## Secretarial duties

-The Chair is responsible for completing the necessary processes when new committers and PMC members are added.
+The Chair is responsible for completing the necessary processes when the PMC adds committers and members.

 See the [process for adding new committers](https://www.apache.org/dev/pmc.html#committer-management),